XLhinares/x_containers/README.md

 ## List of breaking changes

+### 1.2.6

+- Removed most parameters from `xTheme.getTheme`.
+The reason for this change is that the goal of the function is to provide a custom theme from an easy set of parameters.
+The removed parameters were just overrides for the preset; and they can easily be set by running `.copyWith` to the generated theme.

 ### 1.2.3

 - Replaced `density` and `densityRatio` properties by `internalHorizontalPadding` and `internalVerticalPadding` in `xTheme`, `XListTile` and `XCard`.